Babili/babili-angular/README.md

 export class AppModule {}
 ```

-Then, you can inject babili services in every module that imports `Babili.BabiliModule`
+Then, you can inject babili services in every module that imports `BabiliModule`

 ```typescript
 @NgModule({